samjulien/blog/_posts/2018-08-15-typescript-3-tuple-ware-and-intro-the-unknown.markdown

 TypeScript 3 comes with a couple of changes to how tuples can be used.
 Therefore, let's quickly review the [basics of TypeScript tuples].

-A tuple is a TypeScript that let works like an array with a some special considerations:
+A tuple is a TypeScript type that works like an array with some special considerations:

 - The number of elements of the array is fixed.
 - The type of the elements of is known.